zhenyiizhang/zhenyiizhang.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Excited to share our paper was accepted by **ICLR 2025** :tada: :tada: and it has also been selected for an **oral presentation** 🥳!
+Excited to share our paper was accepted by **ICLR 2025** :tada: :tada: and it has also been selected for an **oral presentation**!
 An incredible journey working alongside Prof. Tiejun Li and Dr. Peijie Zhou on this project.